-EVs buck trend as second-hand market shrinks by almost 20%
+EVs buck trend as sales rise while the rest of the second-hand market shrinks by almost 20%

 Industry experts say the global parts shortage which has affected supplies of new cars and has helped strengthen used car prices is now having a knock-on effect on availability in the second-hand market.

 The latest figures from the Society of Motor Manufacturers and Traders (SMMT) show that sales in April, May and June were down almost half a million from in 2021 to 1,759,684 in 2022.

 The market enjoyed a sharp upturn in business in 2021 as dealerships fully reopened but pressures on supply and on drivers’ spending appears to have stalled that rise.
 Sales are down more than 8% on the same period last year and are 13.5% lower than in pre-pandemic 2019.